-Ornithogalum dubium, commonly known as the Star-of-Bethlehem or the Sun Star, is a species of flowering plant that belongs to the Hyacinthaceae family.
+Ornithogalum Dubium is a species of flowering plant that belongs to the Hyacinthaceae family.
 It is native to southern Europe and North Africa, ranging from Portugal to Morocco.
-The Star-of-Bethlehem is a bulbous perennial, with a single flower head composed of many small, star-shaped white flowers.
-It is a popular garden plant, and is also used for cut flowers.
+The Star of Bethlehem is a bulbous perennial with a single flower head composed of many small, star-shaped white flowers.
+It is a popular garden plant and is also used for cut flowers.

 Ornithogalum dubium, commonly known as the “bird’s milk” plant, is an unusual and beautiful perennial plant native to the Mediterranean region.
 It is a member of the Ornithogalum genus, which includes a number of species, some of which are used as ornamental plants in gardens and in landscaping.

 The plant gets its common name, “bird’s milk”, from the fact that the flowers produce a nectar-like substance that is said to be sweet and creamy.
-This nectar is a food source for birds and other wildlife, and has been used as a sweetener in some traditional recipes
+This nectar is a food source for birds and other wildlife, and it has been used as a sweetener in some traditional recipes.

-Ornithogalum dubium is a hardy plant and can tolerate a wide range of conditions, from full sun to light shade.
-It is drought tolerant and prefers a well-drained soil.
+Ornithogalum dubium is a hardy plant that can tolerate a wide range of conditions, from full sun to light shade.
+It is drought-tolerant and prefers well-drained soil.
 It is generally easy to grow and can be propagated from seed or from the offsets that are produced from the bulbs.

 Ornithogalum dubium can be used as ground cover, or it can be planted in containers or in garden beds and borders.
 It is also a good choice for naturalizing in meadows and along pathways.
 The plant is attractive to pollinators, and the flowers provide a welcome source of nectar for birds and other wildlife.